Here are four tips to make sure you get the best rate possible on a refi.

 2. Read the fine print

-Before you fixate on some crazy-low rate you’ve seen in the news, like HSBC’s 1.99% fixed mortgage, do a quick reality check.
+Before you fixate on some crazy-low rate you’ve seen in the news, take some time to look beyond the headline.
 Not everyone can get a rate like that — and you might not want to.

 Some advertised rates only apply to high-ratio borrowers who are paying extra for mortgage default insurance.
 Some might require a commitment to a term length that doesn’t work for you.